5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

-# Proposed endpoints for RedisInterface API
+## RedisInterface API
-Assumption for each of the end points we can get all and get by specific ID.
-Assumption that all policies are general to all robots.

-## REDISINTERFACE

 RedisInterface API allows full CRUD operations (GET/POST/PUT/PATCH/DELETE) on all data models that are embebed in the system.

 ### GET Data/Action
-Get all the action objects.
+Get all the actions.

 Return: